 - 1. Nova school placement may be rescinded at any time by the affected Office of Service Quality after documented interventions have been attempted during the school year for repeated violations of the Code of Student Conduct guidelines including poor attendance, excessive tardiness, or inappropriate behavior, and failure to follow school procedures.
 When students do not follow the rules and expectations outlined in the Code of Student Conduct, one or more of the actions under the procedures in the Code of Student Conduct may be taken until the problem is resolved. - 2.
 Withdrawals for the purpose of attending the affected student's regularly assigned public school, based on approved boundaries, shall be granted at any time. - 3.
 Any request for temporary leave from the Nova schools must be approved by the Principal and the Director of Demographics & Student Assignments before the student is withdrawn.
 A leave of absence from the Nova schools shall be considered in the following situations: - a.
-A student may be granted a leave of absence from the Nova schools for the period of time necessary to complete any of the following programs or hospital stays: being a patient in a hospital for an extended period of time; being enrolled in the Board's Hospital Homebound Program; acceptance into a Board approved Alternative Education Program or other exceptional education programs; enrollment in a licensed, full-time substance abuse treatment program; or participation as an exchange student. - b.
-If a family or student moves due to a court-ordered change in custody due to separation or divorce, or has a serious illness or death of a custodial parent, a leave of absence may be granted for a maximum of one (1) year. - 4.
-A student who withdraws from the Nova schools must reapply for admission according to the provisions of this Policy, with no preferential treatment given for re-admission. - G. Monitoring and Reporting After the benchmark day enrollment count each school year, the first Monday after Labor Day, the Demographics & Student Assignments Department will report the impact of the student enrollment.
-This report shall include: - 1. the number and characteristics of students who submitted a completed application, registered and attends the school; - 2. data reflecting the reasons for which applications were granted or denied District-wide; - 3. the impact of the number of enrolled students through the seat allocation/assignment processes that enrolled on the Permanent FISH Capacity and the diversity of each school;
+A student may be granted a leave of absence from the Nova schools for the period of time necessary due to being a patient in a hospital for an extended period of time or being enrolled in the Hospital Homebound Program. - b.
+A student already attending may be granted a leave of absence from the Nova schools for a maximum of one (1) year to complete any of the following programs: acceptance into a School Board approved Alternative Education Program or other exceptional education programs; enrollment in a licensed, full-time substance abuse treatment program; or participation as an exchange student. - c.
+If a family or student moves due to a court-ordered change in custody due to separation or divorce, or has a serious illness or death of a custodial parent, a leave of absence may be granted to a student already attending for a maximum of one (1) year. - 4.
+A student who withdraws from the Nova schools must reapply for admission according to the provisions of this Policy, with no preferential treatment given for re-admission.

-- 4. seats available at any Broward County Public School will be annually reviewed for enrollment/program needs and included in the school boundary recommendation process; and - 5. any recommendations regarding modifications to this Policy or its rules.
+- G. Monitoring and Reporting - After the benchmark day enrollment count each school year, the first Monday after Labor Day, the Demographics & Student Assignments Department will report the impact of the student enrollment.
+This report shall include: - 1. the number and characteristics of students who submitted a completed application, registered and attends the school; - 2. data reflecting the reasons for which applications were granted or denied District-wide; - 3. the impact of the number of enrolled students through the seat allocation/assignment processes that enrolled on the Permanent FISH Capacity and the diversity of each school: - 4. seats available at any Broward County Public School will be annually reviewed for enrollment/program needs and included in the school boundary recommendation process; and - 5. any recommendations regarding modifications to this Policy or its rules.